gavin1611/blog-portfolio-infra/SETUP.md

    - Click "New Workspace"
    - Choose "Version control workflow"
    - Connect to your GitHub repository (`blog-portfolio-infra`)
-   - Name the workspace: `blog-portfolio-prod`
+   - Name the workspace: `blog-portfolio-infra`
    - Set working directory to: `terraform/`

 3. **Configure Workspace Settings**